albertwidi/go-project-example/README.md

 - `/metrics` endpoint
 - check current configuration value

-**Dev Server**
+**Debug Server**

-Dev server is a server for experimental purpose, and should be enabled with a spesific flag.
+Debug server is a server for experimental purpose, and should be enabled with a spesific flag.
 This server should not be triggered in production environment.

-Use-case for dev server:
+Use-case for debug server:

 - Login bypass
 - Serve fileserver for local object storage